 Your relationship with food…

-Being present, increasing your awareness of your emotional life, is essential for personal fulfillment.
-Without it experiencing lasting change in your relationship with food, stress eating and your body isn’t likely.
+Being present and increasing awareness of your emotional life is essential for personal fulfillment.
+Without it, experiencing a lasting change in your relationship with food, stress eating and your body isn’t likely.

-Nutrition and exercise are important, but without a shift in your emotional awareness, you’ll be right back at the start, sooner than the current diet fad ends.
+Nutrition and exercise are essential, but without a shift in your emotional awareness, you’ll be right back at the start sooner than the current diet fad ends.

 Tomorrow is tomorrow.
 Future cares have future cures.
 And we must mind today.